microsoft/debug-adapter-protocol/specification.md

 }
 ```

-Response to 'setBreakpoints' request.
+Response to `setBreakpoints` request.

 Returned is information about each breakpoint created by this request.

 This includes the actual code location and whether the breakpoint could be verified.

-The breakpoints returned are in the same order as the elements of the 'breakpoints'
+The breakpoints returned are in the same order as the elements of the `breakpoints`

-(or the deprecated 'lines') array in the arguments.
+(or the deprecated `lines`) array in the arguments.

 <a name="Types_SetBreakpointsResponse" class="anchor"></a>
 ```typescript